Osteoporosis may have no symptoms but result in extreme pain and immobility.

+Research evidence shows that often diagnosis is only made after multiple fractures.
+Treatment can then be delayed, incomplete, inappropriate or the wrong duration.
 Osteoporosis is silent until a fracture occurs.
-In the UK there are more than 300,000 osteoporosis fractures every year, with more than 1100 deaths every month (National Osteoporosis Society); with survivors experience ongoing pain and restricted activities.
+In the UK there are more than 524,000 osteoporosis fractures every year, with more than 1,150 deaths every month (National Osteoporosis Society); with survivors experiencing ongoing pain and restricted activities.